-MVC (Model-View-Controller) architecture pattern is a concept in software programming which divides the program into three parts Model, view and controller.
-Almost every programming language and their frameworks use this concept to build User Interface applications.
+MVC (Model-View-Controller) architecture pattern is a concept in software programming which divides the program into three parts Model, view, and controller.
+Almost every programming language and its frameworks use this concept to build User Interface applications.

-MVC is used to present the logical and factual data to the user and it works as full stack.
-By far developers using this pattern to create Graphical User Interface (GUI) applications.
-Now, MVC has become the most popular architecture design to design web and mobile application because the famous Frameworks like react, Angular, Django follow this architecture.
+MVC is used to present logical and factual data to the user, and it works as a full-stack.
+As of now, developers are using this pattern to create Graphical User Interface (GUI) applications.
+Now, MVC has become the most popular architecture design to design web and mobile applications because famous Frameworks like React, Angular, and Django follow this architecture.

-Though there are many other design patterns, only MVC providing a real-world Solution and it is termed as “Core of the solution’, that’s why more and more frameworks and language adapting this Architecture.
+Though there are many other design patterns, only MVC provides a real-world Solution.
+Also, it is termed as “Core of the solution’.
+As a result, more and more frameworks and languages adapting this Architecture.

-MVC came in existence in the 1970s by Trygve Reenskaug he introduced MVC into Smalltalk-76 (Dynamic object-oriented programming language).
+MVC came into existence in the 1970s by Trygve Reenskaug.
+He introduced MVC into Smalltalk-76 (Dynamic object-oriented programming language).
 MVC gained its first popularity from the Web Application of NeXT’s WebObjects in 1996.

 Though MVC was designed to developed desktop computing but with its success in Web applications, WWW adapts it as one of its designed architectures.